modus-continens/fse22-artifact/README.md

 - `cert.pem` and `key.pem`: Trusted SSL certificates (in the container image) that facilitate serving the binaries through Nginx.
 - `run.sh`: The main script that runs on the host machine; it builds and starts up the aforementioned container image.

+It is not necessary to understand the above to use the artifact, but would be useful if repurposing the artifact for future use.

 # Acquiring the Artifact

 You may acquire the artifact from GitHub.